 Bell is a retired lieutenant colonel Air Force pilot and understands the nature of investigation, training and discipline in a profession that uses deadly force.
-He has pushed for criminal justice officials to take the same approach to investigations of police shootings as is taken with investigations of military plane crashes, which typically require impartial experts to review the facts.
+He has pushed for criminal punishment officials to take the same approach to investigations of police-perpetrated shootings as is taken with investigations of military plane crashes, which typically require impartial experts to review the facts.

 Though his efforts have now been successful in Wisconsin, Bell says that for a long time, he was vilified for questioning police officials.
-It took many years before any progress was made on the issue of independent investigations in police-custody deaths.
+It took many years before any progress was made on the issue of independent investigations in deaths in police custody.

-“I have a blond-haired, blue-eyed boy who was shot in the head while his hands were behind his back in handcuffs, being held down by another officer and there are five eyewitnesses, and his father is a retired Air Force colonel … and I [was] ignored and vilified.
+“I have a blond-haired, blue-eyed boy who was shot in the head while his hands were behind his back in handcuffs, being held down by another officer.
+There are five eyewitnesses and his father is a retired Air Force colonel, … and I [was] ignored and vilified.
 What must it be like for people aren’t in that privileged class?”
 Bell asked.

 Wisconsin lawmakers drafted the legislation in response to three people’s deaths while in police custody in the last few years, including Bell’s son.
 The other deaths involved Derek Williams, who died struggling for air and begging for help in the back of a Milwaukee squad car in 2011, and Paul Heenan, who was fatally shot by a Madison officer during a confrontation in 2012.